 Q – Can you describe the view from the top?

 When you reach the summit of Hymettus, you get a 360 view of the Athenian basin, surrounded by the Argo Saronic gulf.
 On the one hand, you can peak at the Greek airport that is surrounded by fields and plantations, and on the other side, you see downtown Athens.

 Q – How can a visitor hike the mountain?
 Anything special they need to know or bring with them?

-Always check the weather before you set off.
+Before exploring Mount Hymettus Athens, always check the weather forecast.
 Bring a good pair of hiking shoes, wear long trousers and carry a day pack and a personal first aid kit.
 In the summertime, it is wise to start either early in the morning or late in the afternoon and protect yourself from the sun.
 The best months for nature lovers?
 Springtime.

 The interview was used for the article of British Airways High Life Magazine “The Getaway Guide – Athens by the Compass”, by Alice Barnes-Brown.

 Natural Greece is organizing Athens Eco Tours in Athens and the surrounding region of Attica.
 When you wish to experience: